mas-chat/mas/doc/MAS-client-API.md

 John decides to join to 'copenhagen' chat group.
 He clicks the join group button in client A. As a result, through the session A1, the server receives a 'req' event which contains a 'JOIN' message.
 Server validates the request and sends 'CREATE' notification to all John's active sessions (A1 and B1).
 'CREATE' notification instructs the clients to create new UI window or tab for the 'copenhagen' group.
 After that the server sends 'JOIN' response to session A1.
 Purpose of a response message is mainly to communicate failure reasons when requests can't be fulfilled.

-All updates that trigger change in the UI are signalled similarly as notifications.
+All updates that trigger change in the UI are signaled similarly as notifications.
 With this approach all active clients stay synced in real time.

 Another advantage is that client startup phase is not a special case.
 The server simply sends one 'CREATE' notification per every group the user is participating.